What Is Office Etiquette and Why Is It Important In 2024?

 2. Lead by Example

 Leadership sets the tone for organisational culture.
-Managers and leaders should not only endorse the importance of business etiquette but embody these principles in their own conduct.
-By consistently modelling respectful behaviour, leaders create a standard for employees to follow.
+Managers and leaders should endorse the importance of business etiquette and embody these principles in their own conduct.
+Leaders create a standard for employees to follow by consistently modelling respectful behaviour.
 Whether it's punctuality, communication style, or adherence to dress codes, the behaviour of leadership becomes a powerful influence that shapes the overall etiquette landscape within the company.

 3. Establish Clear Guidelines